 Patrons can make advanced reservations up to 2 weeks ahead of time.
 Reservations are for a maximum of 2 hours per day.
 To reserve the room, please call the Reference Desk at (630) 924-2730.

 Seniors without transportation and anyone limited in their ability to visit the library due to illness, surgery, or disabilities are eligible to receive free delivery of library materials at their home or residential facility.
 Homebound patrons must live in Bloomingdale and have a valid library card.
-Call the Adult Services Department at 630-924-2730 or fill out our online application to make arrangements.
+Call the Adult Services Department at 630-924-2730 or fill out our online application to set up homebound service.

 Don’t see what you want in the catalog?
 We can borrow items from library collections nationwide.
-Ask a librarian to help you find what you need.
+Ask a librarian to help or request the item through WorldCat.
+Note: Interlibrary loan is available for Bloomingdale Public Library cardholders only.

 Notary service is available at no charge to library patrons at the Adult Services Reference Desk.
 Please call the Reference Desk at 630-924-2730 to check notary availability.
 Occasionally, notaries are unavailable on nights and weekends.

-To have a document notarized, please do the following:
+To have a document notarized, please follow these steps:

-- DO NOT sign the form ahead of time.
+- Do not sign or date the form ahead of time.
 Notaries typically must witness the document being signed.

 - All people signing must be present.